-Bits Bit Name R/W Description [7:0] LF gain setting R/W This register determines the low frequency gain of the loop response.
-Programmable over a 20 dB range.
-Each LSB corresponds to a 0.3 dB increase.
-See Figure 57.
+Bits Bit Name R/W Description [7:0] LF gain setting R/W This register determines the low frequency gain of the loop response in normal mode.
+The LF gain is programmable over a 20 dB range (see Figure 58).